 By default, Knot Resolver will only allow connections from the local system.
 This is useful if you intend to use it as a caching server for a single device.
 However, you’ll get the best performance by sharing the same DNS cache between all the devices in your network.
-(Although it can be beneficial to also setup local caches on laptops and devices that roam between different networks.)
+It can also be beneficial to also setup local caches on laptops and devices that roam between different networks.

 The last step required is to poke a hole in your firewall for incoming connections.
 The below are example commands that create permissive rules with FirewallD or UFW.
 You should adjust these to only allow connections from your local network unless you want Knot Resolver to be available on the public internet.

 Tweaking the default configuration

 You can find extensive documentation on optional modules and their configuration in Knot Resolver Modules documentation.